flynx/XMPGen/README.rst

 directories.
 Both input and output locations can be spread into multiple locations.

-NOTE:
-  it is not *yet* possible to make this do it's job over a large archive containing files with duplicate names in different locations.
+..
+NOTE:: it is not *yet* possible to make this do it's job over a large archive containing files with duplicate names in different locations.

 The above will generate the needed data as follows::